JTSDK/jtsdk-build-scripts-git/docs/wsjtx-git-build.md

 a branch, it's up to the user which they choose to build.

 ```
-Open Git-Bash or Got-CMD
+Open Git-Bash or Git-CMD
 For this esample, I am using Git-Bash.

 List the tags, then Checkout WSJT-X 1.9.1